-The high-power output drivers can be configured in a variety of ways, including:
+The high power output drivers can be configured in a variety of ways, including:

-- 1. Driving up to two fully differential output signals - 2.
-Driving up to four single-ended output signals - 3.
-Driving two single-ended output signals, with one or two of the remaining drivers driving a fixed VCM level, for a pseudodifferential stereo output
+- 1. driving up to two fully differential output signals - 2. driving up to four single-ended output signals - 3. driving two single-ended output signals, with one or two of the remaining drivers driving a fixed VCM level, for a pseudo-differential stereo output

-The output stage architecture leading to the high-power output drivers is shown in Figure 31, with the volume control and mixing blocks being effectively identical to that shown in Figure 30.
-Note that each of these drivers have a output level control block like those included with the line output drivers, allowing gain adjustment up to 9 dB on the output signal.
+The output stage architecture leading to the high power output drivers is shown in Figure 36, with the volume control and mixing blocks being effectively identical to that shown in Figure 35.
+Note that each of these drivers have a output level control block like those included with the line output drivers, allowing gain adjustment up to +9dB on the output signal.
 As in the previous case, this output level adjustment is not intended to be used as a standard volume control, but instead is included for additional fullscale output signal level control.

-Two of the output drivers, HPROUT and HPLOUT, include a direct connection path for the stereo DAC outputs to be passed directly to the output drivers and bypass the analog volume controls and mixing networks, using the DAC_L2/R2 path.
+Two of the output drivers, HPROUT and HPLOUT, include a direct connection path for the stereo DAC outputs to be passed directly to the output drivers and bypass the analog volume controls and mixing networks, using the DAC L2/R2 path.
 As in the line output case, this functionality provides the highest quality DAC playback performance with reduced power dissipation, but can only be utilized if the DAC output does not need to route to multiple output drivers simultaneously, and if mixing of the DAC output with other analog signals is not needed.

-Figure 31.
-Architecture of the Output Stage Leading to the High-Power Output Drivers
+Figure 36.
+Architecture of the Output Stage Leading to the High Power Output Drivers

-The high-power output drivers include additional circuitry to avoid artifacts on the audio output during power-on and power-off transient conditions.
-The user should first program the type of output configuration being used in page 0, register 14 to allow the device to select the optimal power-up scheme to avoid output artifacts.
-The power-up delay time for the high-power output drivers is also programmable over a wide range of time delays, from instantaneous up to 4 s, using page 0, register 42.
+The high power output drivers include additional circuitry to avoid artifacts on the audio output during power-on and power-off transient conditions.
+The user should first program the type of output configuration being used in Page-0/Reg-14, to allow the device to select the optimal power-up scheme to avoid output artifacts.
+The power-up delay time for the high power output drivers is also programmable over a wide range of time delays. from instantaneous up to 4-sec, using Page-0/Reg-42.

 When these output drivers are powered down, they can be placed into a variety of output conditions based on register programming.
-If lowest-power operation is desired, then the outputs can be placed into a high-impedance state, and all power to the output stage is removed.
+If lowest power operation is desired, then the outputs can be placed into a 3-state condition, and all power to the output stage is removed.
 However, this generally results in the output nodes drifting to rest near the upper or lower analog supply, due to small leakage currents at the pins.
-This then results in a longer delay requirement to avoid output artifacts during driver power on.
-In order to reduce this required power-on delay, the TLV320AIC3105 includes an option for the output pins of the drivers to be weakly driven to the VCM level they would normally rest at when powered with no signal applied.
-This output VCM level is determined by an internal bandgap voltage reference, and thus results in extra power dissipation when the drivers are in power down.
-However, this option provides the fastest method for transitioning the drivers from power down to full-power operation without any output artifact introduced.
+This then results in a longer delay requirement to avoid output artifacts during driver power-on.
+In order to reduce this required power-on delay, the TLV320AIC3106 includes an option for the output pins of the drivers to be weakly driven to the VCM level they would normally rest at when powered with no signal applied.
+This output VCM level is determined by an internal bandgap voltage reference, and thus results in extra power dissipation when the drivers are in powerdown.
+However, this option provides the fastest method for transitioning the drivers from powerdown to full power operation without any output artifact introduced.